hekonsek/streamshift/readme.md

     AWS_ACCESS_KEY_ID='yourKeyId' AWS_SECRET_ACCESS_KEY='yourSecretKey' ansible-playbook aws.yml

 By default Ansible uploads default SSH public key to AWS and use it in created EC2 instance.
+Also StreamShift creates EC2 security group with SSH port only exposed.

 ## Installation